One of the coolest things to watch in nature is a Starling murmuration.

 Another major difference is that Starlings aren’t aware of the broader complex system they are an integral part of.
 It’s all instincts… evolutionary programming… they turn when the bird next to them does.

-Whereas in markets, we can be aware of the system of which we form.
+Whereas in markets & market flows, we can be aware of the system of which we form.
 We can consciously separate ourselves from the herd and view the whole objectively (at least to the best of our abilities).

 This is important.
 Because as traders, we’re in competition for alpha with the rest of the flock.
 We don’t just want to turn when and where the others turn.
 We want to get to where they’re going before them.
 And to do this, we need to be able to develop a sense for where they’re headed…